Methods for Derivation of Generalized Equations in the (S,0)+(0,S) Representations of the Lorentz Group: Introduction. The Gersten Method and its Relation to Relativistic Quantum Equations.

+Please note that for helicities $\sigma = \pm 1, 0$ one has $p_\mu u^\mu ({\bf p}, \sigma ) = 0$ (an analogue of the Lorentz condition~\cite{dvob}).
+This is not the case for the ``time-like" photons.
 In view of the fact that in the case $N=1$ we have divergent behaviour of certain parts of the 4-vector momentum-space functions in $m\rightarrow 0$, the first degree of $m$ in the equations (\ref{p1},\ref{p2}) can cancel this divergent term in the denominators.
 The massless limits of the Proca-like equations are actually